At a loose end now that the Tour de France has finished? Here are some suggestions to fill the void

 Have you got any friends left after ignoring them for three weeks?
 Maybe you can invite them out too and engage in what is known as ‘conversation’ in the outside world.

 5. Tidy the house and do the gardening

 All that stuff you’ve been putting off for the past three weeks because, like, hold on, the break might get caught if you avert your gaze away from the television, can now be done.

 Fight your way through the layers of empty food wrappers and drink cans, and scythe down the forest that has sprouted around your house.
 Your neighbours will once again think that someone is living there.

 It may not be fun, but you can’t put it off forever.
 You’ll have a warm glow of self appreciation when it’s done.
 You will, really.
 And you may even find out what is making that funny smell in the hallway.

 6. Pretend the Tour hasn’t finished at all

 If all else fails, go into heavy denial.
 Pretend the Tour hasn’t really finished at all.
-Re-create the excitement of the opening stage from Düsseldorf, which you’ve pretty much forgotten all about anyway, by watching ‘as live’ recordings of each and every stage, one per day.
+Re-create the excitement by building yourself a virtual time machine, with the assistance of catch-up TV.